waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ---

-## Bored set up
+### Bored set up

-Testing that the bored is shown with the correct amount of spaces and the correct amount of coins .
+Testing that the bored is shown with the correct amount of spaces and coins.

 ### Test Data To Use

-I am going to run the code multiple times to observe the layout.
+Running the code to check for this specific test.

 ### Expected Test Result

-The bored will have the same number of spaces as the constant NUMSPACES and the same amount of coins as NUMCOINS on the bored.
+The bored will have the same amount of spaces as the constant NUMSPACES and the same amount of coins as NUMCOINS on the bored.

 ---

-## User input
+### User input

-Testing that the user can select a coin and move it.
+Testing that the user can make an input.

 ### Test Data To Use